Skip to main content

 What is water fluoridation?

-When did water fluoridation begin in the United States?
+When did water fluoridation begin in the United States, and how common is it?

-In 1945, Grand Rapids, Michigan, adjusted the fluoride content of its water supply to 1.0 ppm and thus became the first city to implement community water fluoridation.
-By 2008, more than 72 percent of the U.S. population served by public water systems had access to fluoridated water (3).
+In 1945, the city of Grand Rapids, Michigan, adjusted the fluoride content of its water supply to 1.0 ppm and thus became the first U.S. city to implement community water fluoridation.
+In 2022, more than 72% of the U.S. population served by public water systems, and more than 62% of the U.S. population overall, had access to fluoridated water.

 Can fluoridated water cause cancer?

-A possible relationship between fluoridated water and cancer risk has been debated for years.
-The debate resurfaced in 1990 when a study by the National Toxicology Program, part of the National Institute of Environmental Health Sciences, showed an increased number of osteosarcomas (bone tumors) in male rats given water high in fluoride for 2 years (4).
-However, other studies in humans and in animals have not shown an association between fluoridated water and cancer (57).
+A 1991 study by the National Toxicology Program, part of the National Institute of Environmental Health Sciences, showed an increased number of osteosarcomas (bone tumors) in male rats given water high in fluoride for 2 years (4).
+However, two major comprehensive reviews of studies in both humans and animals published around the same time concluded that there was no association between fluoridated water and cancer (5,6).

-In a February 1991 Public Health Service (PHS) report, the agency said it found no evidence of an association between fluoride and cancer in humans.
-The report, based on a review of more than 50 human epidemiologic (population) studies produced over the past 40 years, concluded that optimal fluoridation of drinking water “does not pose a detectable cancer risk to humans” as evidenced by extensive human epidemiologic data reported to date (5).
+In one of these comprehensive reviews, published in 1991, the Public Health Service (PHS) concluded, based on a review of more than 50 human epidemiologic studies conducted in the previous 40 years, that optimal fluoridation of drinking water “does not pose a detectable cancer risk to humans,” as evidenced by extensive human epidemiologic data (5).

-In one of the studies reviewed for the PHS report, scientists at NCI evaluated the relationship between the fluoridation of drinking water and the number of deaths due to cancer in the United States during a 36-year period, and the relationship between water fluoridation and number of new cases of cancer during a 15-year period.
-After examining more than 2.2 million cancer death records and 125,000 cancer case records in counties using fluoridated water, the researchers found no indication of increased cancer risk associated with fluoridated drinking water (6).
+For example, in one of the studies reviewed by the PHS, scientists at NCI evaluated the relationships between water fluoridation and both the number of cancer deaths in the United States during a 36-year period and the number of new cancer cases during a 15-year period.
+After examining more than 2.2 million cancer death records and 125,000 cancer case records in counties using fluoridated water, the researchers found no indication of increased cancer risk in people who consumed fluoridated drinking water (5).

-In 1993, the Subcommittee on Health Effects of Ingested Fluoride of the National Research Council, part of the National Academy of Sciences, conducted an extensive literature review concerning the association between fluoridated drinking water and increased cancer risk.
-The review included data from more than 50 human epidemiologic studies and six animal studies.
+In the second comprehensive review, published in 1993, the Subcommittee on Health Effects of Ingested Fluoride of the National Research Council, part of the National Academy of Sciences, conducted an extensive literature review of studies on the possible association between fluoridated drinking water and cancer risk.
+The review included not only the data from the more than 50 human epidemiologic studies that the PHS had reviewed, but also results from six animal studies.
 The Subcommittee concluded that none of the data demonstrated an association between fluoridated drinking water and cancer (6).
-A 1999 report by the CDC supported these findings.
-The CDC report concluded that studies to date have produced “no credible evidence” of an association between fluoridated drinking water and an increased risk for cancer (2).
-Subsequent interview studies of patients with osteosarcoma and their parents produced conflicting results, but with none showing clear evidence of a causal relationship between fluoride intake and risk of this tumor.
+A 1999 report by the CDC supported these findings, concluding that studies to date have produced “no credible evidence” of an association between fluoridated drinking water and an increased risk for cancer (2).

 Selected References